 If you only have a frame loom or you only have a rigid heddle loom then you might just have to get a little creative.

-Rugs are best woven on heavy looms that can apply enough force to create sturdy rugs that can hold up to wear and tear.
+For example: rugs are best woven on heavy looms that can apply enough force to beat the weft.
+This will create sturdy rugs that can hold up to wear and tear.

-Scarves are easier to weave when you have a loom that allows you to advance your warp.
-Unless you want a patchwork scarf that you could make on a frame loom – which could be really cool too!
+Also, scarves are easier to weave when you have a loom that allows you to advance your warp.
+If you do not have an advancing loom you could weave a patchwork scarf on a frame loom by connecting woven panels together.
+Not a bad idea…

 Simple frame looms are my favorite loom for beginners because they allow you to try out a lot of different things with little to no loom cost.

-They’re great for everyone – I use mine all the time, despite having different types of looms.
+They are great for everyone – I use mine all the time, despite having many different types of looms.